 Basin Electric is actively working to increase conservation and efficiency by doing our part to capture and contain CO2 emissions, and diversifying power generation in cleaner ways.

-Commitment to Community (PDF)
+Commitment to Community (updating now)

 Environmental Commitment (PDF)